-Elgato Video Capture review
+Elgato Video Capture full review

 Elgato is the leading manufacturer of TV tuners for the Mac, with several different models that provide a wide range of features for recording TV programmes and converting them into a format suitable for use on the iPod.